TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk/Monk Class Info.md

 TH (To Hit): + 1
 AC: +1
 #### 17th Level: Master of the North Wind
+To make ones faith exceed even more, one must understand nature, so that one might understand the faithless.

 +5% Hide In Shadows.
 +5% Walk Silently.
 AC: +1
 +5% magic resistance.
 #### 18th Level: Master of the West Wind
+Master of the west wind is no small task.

 Immunity to Non Magical Weapons:
 Because of their extensive pain resistance training, monks can use a combination of faith and willpower to ignore all non-magical wounds.